 As the saying goes, “If you can’t beat ‘em, join ‘em.”
 The botnet has a global network; you need a global network defending you.
 That’s where Cloud DDoS Protection (interchangeably, Cloud Anti-DDoS) comes in.
 Utilizing multiple global scrubbing centers, attacking traffic is scrubbed near the source, not at the destination.
 The attacking traffic doesn’t even get near your server.

 Unlike the botnet, however, you don’t need or want an army of thousands.
 You want just a few concentrated, high-bandwidth nodes handling the scrubbing.
 Otherwise, your traffic gets held up and starts to lag.
 The trick is to find the right balance to stop attacks and get legitimate traffic on its way without a noticeable delay.

 Not only does this solution allow for scalability, but scrubbing the data near the source prevents the rest of the network from getting congested during an attack.

-Zenlayer currently has seven nodes around the world devoted to DDoS protection, which we find strikes an ideal balance between global coverage and low latency for our users.
+Zenlayer network currently has 30+ scrubbing centers around the world devoted to DDoS protection, which we find strikes an ideal balance between global coverage and low latency for our users.
 We use a proprietary system for sorting data with extremely refined rules (weighting factors such as IP location, traffic patterns, frequency, and so on).
 You may not know an attack is coming, and with Zenlayer Cloud DDoS Protection you won’t even know when one happens.
 Zenlayer utilizes this service to protect our own infrastructure, including our private backbone, and we extend this benefit to all of our customers through our products.